kardwen/ttyloop/README.md

 A terminal clone of the mobile game Loop.

-To win, turn each of the tiles such that there are no loose ends.
+To win, you must rotate the individual tiles until you have a path of maximum length.

 ---